LowTechCoder/rpi4-retroarch-guide/README.md

 sudo apt full-upgrade -y
 ```

-After you are connected to the internet and have a web browser, I would recommend doing a git clone to this guide or bookmarking this page in your browser, so you'll have easy access to these instructions.
+After you are connected to the internet and have a web browser, I would recommend doing a git clone to this guide or bookmarking this page in your browser, so you'll have easy access to these instructions, after we do a couple reboots.

 Make sure your USB controller is plugged in, and a USB thumbdrive if you plan on using the auto config backup script from this guide.